resema/Notepad/_posts/2017-11-07-recommender-system-an-introduction.md

 Both $$x^{(i)}$$ and $$\theta^{(i)}$$ can be extracted from the data set.
 Guess $$\theta \to x \to \theta \to x \to ...$$ <br>

+This going back and forth to estimate the two parameters is not the fastest approach.
+There are also others.